AidaAfshar/Learning-Rate-Free-Reinforcement-Learning/README.md

 # Learning-Rate-Free-Reinforcement-Learning
-This repository includes the Learning rate-free version of PPO and DQN, based on model selection.
-The paper preprint will be available  after double-blind review.
+This repository includes the Learning rate-free version of PPO and DQN, using model selection algorithms.

-For choosing the model selection strategy, simply set the 'modsel_alg' parameter to one of the following during the initialization:
+For choosing the model selection strategy, set the 'modsel_alg' parameter to one of the following during the initialization:
 - "BHD3"
   - for Doubling Data-Driven Regret Balancing algorithm
 - "Classic"